datanav/docs/hub/connector-tools.rst

 Pre-requisites
 ==============

 To use the tool, follow the instructions in the `Connector CLI README <https://github.com/sesam-community/connector-cli>`_.
-Additionally, remember to add a ``.syncconfig`` file when `configuring the connector cli to work with the Sesam client <https://github.com/sesam-community/sesam-py#configuring>`_.
+Additionally, remember to add a ``.syncconfig`` file when `configuring the connector cli to work with the Sesam Client <https://github.com/sesam-community/sesam-py#configuring>`_.